 - At approximately 1e-5 our loss starts to decrease, meaning that our learning rate is just large enough that the model can start to learn.

-- By 1e-4 and 1e-3 loss is dropping rapidly, indicating that this is a “sweet spot” where the network can learn quickly.
+- By 1e-3 loss is dropping rapidly, indicating that this is a “sweet spot” where the network can learn quickly.

-- Just after 1e-2 there is a tiny increase in loss, implying that our learning rate may soon be too large.
+- Just after 1e-1 there is a tiny increase in loss, implying that our learning rate may soon be too large.

-- And by the time we reach 1e+1, our loss has exploded (the learning rate is far too large).
+- And by the time we reach 1e+1, our loss is beginning to explode (the learning rate is far too large).

 Based on this plot, we should choose 1e-5 as our base learning rate and 1e-2 as our max learning rate — these values indicate a learning rate just small enough for our network to start to learn, along with a learning rate that this is large enough for our network to rapidly learn, but not so large that our loss explodes.

 Be sure to refer back to Figure 2 if you need help analyzing Figure 3.

 If you haven’t yet, go back to our

 MIN_LR = 1e-5 and